drftpd-ng/drftpd/README.md

 To give an overview of the installation process the different steps are listed below in this section.

 On the master you will need to:
-- Install ORACLE JAVA 1.8
+- Install Oracle Java 1.8
-- Install ANT or Eclipse on the master
+- Install Ant or Eclipse on the master
 - Add needed plugins that are not present
 - Compile the software using setup wizard
 - Configure .conf files

 On the slaves you will need to:
-- Install ORACLE JAVA 1.8
+- Install Oracle Java 1.8
 - Copy slave.zip to a slave from the master
 - Configure slave.conf

-## Install java
+## Install Java
 Generial info follows:
-- Download and install java development kit 7 (JDK) on the master.
+- Download and install Java Development Kit 8 (JDK) on the master.
-- Download and install a java runtime environment 7 (JRE) or java development kit 7 (JDK) on the slaves.
+- Download and install a Java Runtime Environment 8 (JRE) or Java Development Kit 8 (JDK) on the slaves.

-You can get ORACLE's JDK here: http://www.oracle.com/technetwork/java/javase/downloads/index.html
+You can get Oracle's JDK here: http://www.oracle.com/technetwork/java/javase/downloads/index.html

-If you want to utilize blowfish in your environment also download Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 7.
+If you want to utilize blowfish in your environment also download Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 8.
 You will need to manually replace the files local_policy.jar and US_export_policy.jar in your java/jre/lib/security folder.

 ### Problems
 - Ensure that JAVA_HOME is configured. <br />You can check this using "echo %JAVA_HOME%" on Windows platform or using "echo $JAVA_HOME" on *nix